PhDMeiwp/basicTrendline/README.md

 AIC or BIC, indicate the Akaike's Information Criterion or Bayesian Information Criterion for fitted model.
 Click AIC for details.
 The smaller the AIC or BIC, the better the model.

+RSS, indicates the "Residual Sum of Squares” of regression model.

 ---